 Tolerance to 5mg per KG?

-Researchers from the Department of Veterinary Biomedical Sciences from The University of Saskatchewan, Canada (https://pubmed.ncbi.nlm.nih.gov/33134364/) found that dogs “tolerated” a THC/CBD blend (1:20 ratio) at doses of 2mg/per kilo (weight of do) and 5mg/per kilo (weight of dog) – the 5 mg doses were given in 5 phases, one every 12 hours.
+Researchers from the Department of Veterinary Biomedical Sciences at The University of Saskatchewan, Canada (https://pubmed.ncbi.nlm.nih.gov/33134364/) found that dogs “tolerated” a THC/CBD blend (1:20 ratio) at doses of 2mg/per kilo (weight of do) and 5mg/per kilo (weight of dog) – the 5 mg doses were given in 5 phases, one every 12 hours.

-Again, it’s a reminder of the importance of informed decisions about the product you choose and the close monitoring that should be done once your dog is taking the CBD.
+Again, it’s a reminder of the importance of informed decisions about the product you choose and the close monitoring that should be done once your dog is taking CBD.

-To reiterate our position, there is obviously some very encouraging feedback and hard research on the potential benefits of CBD for dogs.
+To reiterate our position, there is some very encouraging feedback and hard research on the potential benefits of CBD for dogs.

-We feel that you should always consult a veterinarian with experience of prescribing CBD so that you can start any treatment with the full knowledge of what to expect and of any signs of adverse effects.
+We feel that you should always consult a veterinarian with experience in prescribing CBD so that you can start any treatment with the full knowledge of what to expect and of any signs of adverse effects.